Barron Ghost Town

 Why?
 According to Atlas Obscura, “veins of gold quickly disappeared underground and costs were just too high.”

-Great news for visitors, this ghost town is still very much intact and even has mining shafts that are open for the adventurous to check out.
+Great news for visitors, Barron ghost town is still very much intact and even has mining shafts that are open for the adventurous to check out.
 Come check out the old cabins, and get a real feel for what the work was like by examining the huge 6 cylinder diesel engine.

 This is a free summertime activity, (you won’t see much if it’s covered in snow!) but it is private property.
 The owners don’t mind guests coming and giving everything a nice look, but please leave things as they are- we don’t want to erase a nice bit of history!